 In fact, each company should train a wide variety of backgrounds as their change agents to lead the company on the Six Sigma journey.

-Candidates should come from human resources, finance, clerical, operations, sales, marketing, quality control, engineering, supply chain, R&D, maintenance, and all other departments within an organization.
+Candidates should come from human resources, finance, clerical, operations, sales, marketing, quality control, engineering, supply chain, R&D, maintenance, and any other departments within an organization.